ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 If we tab around using the keyboard, you'll see the focus move to each link in turn; if we move the mouse over an element, we get the hover pseudoclass; if we click on it, it goes active, and then when we come back to the page, it doesn't have the `:link` pseudo-class any more, it has the `:visited` pseudo-class.

 Now, let's open that same page on a smartphone.
-You'll notice that links
+You'll notice that links on a mobile device never get the focus, although we can focus the `<input>` element by